bokeh/bokeh/sphinx/source/docs/user_guide/webgl.rst

 Bokeh provides limited support for WebGL to render plots in a web browser.
 Using WebGL in Bokeh can be useful when visualizing larger data sets, for example.

+If you use Bokeh's WebGL output backend, Bokeh will automatically detect if the browser supports WebGL.
+When you use WebGL-enabled elements in your Bokeh plot but the browser doesn't support WebGL, Bokeh will automatically use the default canvas renderer instead.

 What is WebGL?
 --------------